 Assistant Professors: J. Beier, E. Bernat, E. Glasper, J. Grand, D. Iwamoto, X. Li, J. Magidson, J. Mohr, A. Shackman, R. Slevc (Associate Chair), A. Solway, J. Wessel

-Lecturers: R. Curtis, S. Roberts, N. Salahuddin, D. Selterman, T. Tomlinson
+Lecturers: B. Jones, M. Kearney, S. Roberts, N. Salahuddin, D. Selterman, T. Tomlinson

 The Department of Psychology's Office of Undergraduate Studies has three full-time academic advisors to assist you every step of the way.
 Advising is not mandatory, but we encourage all students to schedule an appointment at least once a semester, particularly first year freshmen, new psychology majors, and first semester transfer students to take advantage of advising.
 Advisors are located in the Biology-Psychology Building Room 1121.